It's no secret that digital marketing is picking up steam these days, but tried-and-true methods of marketing still work, including brochures!

 Why Make a DIY Brochure?

-Doing it DIY (do-it-yourself), will take a little time on your part, but it'll save you the fees you'd otherwise pay to a designer and project manager.
+Going the DIY (do-it-yourself) route will take a little time on your part, but it'll save you the fees you'd otherwise pay to a designer and project manager.

 So, if you have more money than time, stop here and just hire a designer or consultant to do this for you!